The Pini Dodge 'Em Game Continues

 At last Friday’s hearing, Sterne formally noted her disappointment in the receiver’s lack of progress on repairs.
 Attorneys for the lenders jumped in to agree, one asking the judge to require Pini to pay $50,000 per property to kick-start repairs.
 Attorney Thomas Van — representing property lenders Wells Fargo and Colony American Finance, whose attorneys, Hershorin & Henry of Orange County, are usually among the half dozen who phone into court — said the court should “un-handcuff” the receiver and fix life, health, and safety issues now, and “ask forgiveness rather than permission” regarding permits.
 Judge Sterne heard him out, then made it clear she would not allow a $50,000 “slush fund” without transparent bidding on the work.

 Assistant City Attorney John Doimas protested he “didn’t know where this was coming from,” referring to the lenders’ complaints.
-He later told The Independent that all the lenders had received an email that outlined the city’s willingness to issue emergency permits for health and safety repairs.
+He later told The Independent that all the lenders had received an email that outlined the city’s willingness to issue emergency permits for health and safety repairs, like electrical issues or broken windows.
 For the work that did not need permits, the receiver now had the go-ahead.

 As for Pini’s home on Mission Ridge and his hotel at Cabrillo and State, all sides had agreed to retired judge Elinor Reiner as the referee on those repairs.
 Fixing those violations, which Pini is responsible for, is under an October 31 deadline.